MrSametBurgazoglu/AtilganFileManager/README.md

 | `Shift + [A-Z]` | Select the next file starting with the letter. |
 | `Left Arrow`  | Go to the parent directory.                  |
 | `Right Arrow` | Go into the selected directory.              |

+## License

+This project is open-source.
+Please check the `LICENSE` file for more details.
+(Application metadata indicates GPL-3.0-or-later).